 Minor is defined as inexpensive and occasional gifts, invitations to charity events and invitations to coffee/meals by third parties.
 As such determining minor is a judgement call but it is to be exercised within an “if in doubt, report” approach.

-Any gifts or hospitality that is not minor should be declared and added to a register.
+Any gifts or hospitality that is not minor should be declared and added to the Gifts Register.
 Whilst they should not be accepted, they should still be recorded as offered as PIA wants to avoid any appearance or concern that gifts or hospitality are being used for undue influence or to influence decision making.
 A Gifts and Hospitality declaration form must be completed and sent to the Company secretary for recording on a register.

 This Policy will be available to Directors, staff and volunteers.